-Do you often feel like your personal life gets in the way of your work?
-If so, it may be time to re-evaluate your relationship with your job.
+Do you often feel like your relationship gets in the way of your partner's work?
+If so, it may be time to re-evaluate your relationship with them and their job.

 What Is a Workaholic?

-A workaholic is someone who works compulsively at the cost of sleep and spending time with loved ones.
+A workaholic is someone who works compulsively at the cost of sleep, health, and spending time with loved ones.

-Read on for more about how being a workaholic affects those around you and what you can do about it.
+Read on for more about spotting workaholic tendencies, the impact they can have on relationships, and what you can do about it.

 It's important to understand that being a hard worker is not the same thing as a workaholic.
 A hard worker can still have a balanced life, leave work at the office, and be emotionally present and engaged when home or away from work.
-If you have several of the following traits, take a critical look at your relationship with your career.
+If you notice several of the following traits, however, take a critical look at your partner's relationship with their career.

-- You miss out on life events for work.
+- They miss out on life events for work.

-- You are financially stable, yet work excessively anyway.
+- They are financially stable yet work excessively.

-- Your family complains that you work too much.
+- Their family complains that they work too much.

-- You try to find ways to make more time for work.
+- They try to find ways to make more time for work.

-- Being unable to work seriously stresses you out.
+- Being unable to work seriously stresses them out.

-- Missing work due to illness or injury puts you in a panic.
+- Missing work due to illness or injury puts them in a panic.

 - Hobbies and leisure are sacrificed due to work.

-- The amount you work has impacted your health.
+- The amount they work has negatively impacted their health.

-- You find a way to work even if sick or injured.
+- They find a way to work even if sick or injured.

-- You rarely take vacations, and if you do, you still work while out of office.
+- They rarely take vacations, and if they do, they still work while out of the office.

-- You always bring work home with you.
+- They always bring work home with them.

-- You find it hard to be "in the moment" because you are thinking about work.
+- They find it hard to be "in the moment" because they are thinking about work.